 We’ve already established that the second big distinction between traditional publishing and self-publishing is that self-publishing is much more do-it-yourself.
 But don’t mistake that to mean that you, the self-published author, should actually do all of it by yourself.
-Of course it’s possible, and I’m sure that there are Lulu authors out there that have done a successful job of single-handedly publishing their book, but we still highly, strongly, empathically encourage you to get some help from publishing pros when you can.
+Of course, it’s possible, and I’m sure that there are Lulu authors out there who have done a successful job of single-handedly publishing their books, but we still highly, strongly, and empathically encourage you to get some help from publishing pros when you can.

 I’m not going to go into detail about how to self-publish your book – we’ve already done an entire post breaking down the editing, formatting, and publishing process.
 In fact, this post was originally part of that one.
 If you want to dive into the step-by-step of what to do once you’ve finished writing your book, check out How to Get Started Publishing.

-For now, let’s consider the four basic categories listed above – Editorial, Production, Marketing/Publicity, Sales.
+For now, let’s consider the four basic categories listed above – Editorial, Production, Marketing/Publicity, and Sales.

 Chances are you can handle at least a few of these things on your own.
 Maybe you already have your own business, brand, or audience, so you can handle the marketing and publicity stuff.
 Maybe you have professional or personal experience with graphic design and you feel confident handling the formatting and cover design part of your production.

 It’s also definitely worth noting that there isn’t really a self-publishing equivalent to a “sales team.”
 If you choose to self-publish using global distribution your book will be automatically distributed to online retailers, but very few brick-and-mortar retailers will stock copies of your book, and if they do it’s most likely that you will make those arrangements on a one-on-one basis.
 Print-on-demand, especially in a post-COVID world, is all about ecommerce and direct-to-consumer bookselling, not physical bookselling.